adrian154/safeword/README.md

 `safeword resave <file>`
 * Save the password file with a new password

+`safeword interactive`
+* Launch an interactive session, where multiple commands can be entered.

 More than one operation can be specified at once, like this:

 `safeword add GitHub-new rm GitHub resave`